 Jun.
-08, 2026 10:11AM PST
+08, 2026 10:10AM PST

 Alexander Lukatskiy / Shutterstock

-The company announced Monday (June 8) that it has begun removing existing leach tanks at the facility to lower its reclamation liabilities while clearing the site for physical upgrades.
+The company announced on Monday (June 8) that it has begun removing existing leach tanks at the facility to lower its reclamation liabilities while clearing the site for physical upgrades.

-Anfield aims to secure its final radioactive materials license renewal from state regulators by the end of this year.
-Detailed engineering contracts are currently being executed by PSE Engineering to upgrade the mill’s processing circuit to a capacity of 1,000 tons of ore per day.
+Detailed engineering contracts are currently being executed by PSE Engineering to upgrade the mill’s processing circuit to a capacity of 1,000 metric tons of ore per day.

-“Shootaring represents the next chapter in American conventional uranium milling.
-As one of only three fully licensed, permitted, and constructed conventional uranium mills in the country, its successful reactivation will mark a meaningful expansion of U.S. milling infrastructure — not competition for its own sake, but growth for the industry’s long-term resilience,” CEO Corey Dias said.
+"As one of only three fully licensed, permitted, and constructed conventional uranium mills in the country, its successful reactivation will mark a meaningful expansion of U.S. milling infrastructure — not competition for its own sake, but growth for the industry’s long-term resilience,” he added.

-Anfield acquired the idled asset from Uranium One in 2015 and subsequently designated it as the central processing hub for its network of satellite mining properties across the region.
+Anfield acquired the asset from Uranium One in 2015 and subsequently designated it as the central processing hub for its network of satellite mining properties across the region.

-The site is currently transitioning into a six-month second phase of development.
+The site is currently transitioning into a six month second phase of development.
 Output from Velvet-Wood and adjacent properties will supply the feed material for Shootaring's expanded daily throughput capacity.

 “With our reactivation plan well underway — including an affirmative completeness review from the Utah DEQ — Shootaring is positioned to resume operations in 2027, adding vital new domestic milling capacity and positioning Anfield as the next company to lead this wave of US energy and nuclear energy independence,” Dias added.